Sean and Kenny Salas have started an online financial service with the aim of serving an underbanked market

 How It Works

 Camino doesn’t loan directly but is instead partnered with distinguished lenders.
 They then take a commission from the loan originated.
-They ensure that the business credit is in order, but since many Latinos have poor credit history or past credit issues, they analyze more than just your FICO score (620 and above).
+They ensure that the business credit is in order, but since many Latinos have a poor credit history or past credit issues, they analyze more than just your FICO score (620 and above).
 They also analyze your taxes, bank statements, and even your social media presence.

 Loans are for small amounts, about $50,000 on average, with interests that vary depending on the risk, but which do not go above 25%.